Nexis-Network/homepage/content/docs/connect/connection-latency.md

 updatedOn: '2023-10-24T18:56:54.976Z'
 ---

-Exzo Network's _Auto-suspend_ feature ('scale to zero') is designed to minimize costs by automatically scaling a compute resource down to zero after a period of inactivity.
-By default, Exzo Network scales a compute to zero after 5 minutes of inactivity.
+Nexis Network's _Auto-suspend_ feature ('scale to zero') is designed to minimize costs by automatically scaling a compute resource down to zero after a period of inactivity.
+By default, Nexis Network scales a compute to zero after 5 minutes of inactivity.
 A characteristic of this feature is the concept of a "cold start".
 During this process, a compute instance transitions from an idle state to an active state to process requests.
-Currently, activating a Exzo Network compute from an idle state takes anywhere from 500 ms to a few seconds not counting other factors that can add to latencies such as the physical distance between your application and database or startup times of other services that participate in your connection process.
+Currently, activating a Nexis Network compute from an idle state takes anywhere from 500 ms to a few seconds not counting other factors that can add to latencies such as the physical distance between your application and database or startup times of other services that participate in your connection process.

-Cold-start times are fastest in the `US East (Ohio) — aws-us-east-2` region, which hosts the Exzo Network Control Plane.
-The Exzo Network Control plane will be deployed regionally in future Exzo Network releases, bringing the same millesecond cold-start times to all supported regions.
+Cold-start times are fastest in the `US East (Ohio) — aws-us-east-2` region, which hosts the Nexis Network Control Plane.
+The Nexis Network Control plane will be deployed regionally in future Nexis Network releases, bringing the same millesecond cold-start times to all supported regions.

 <Admonition type="note">
-Services you integrate with Exzo Network may also have startup times, which can add to connection latencies.
-This topic does not address latencies of other vendors, but if your application connects to Exzo Network via another service, remember to consider startup times for those services as well.
+Services you integrate with Nexis Network may also have startup times, which can add to connection latencies.
+This topic does not address latencies of other vendors, but if your application connects to Nexis Network via another service, remember to consider startup times for those services as well.
 </Admonition>

 ## Check the status of a compute

-You can check the current status of a compute on the **Branches** page in the Exzo Network Console.
+You can check the current status of a compute on the **Branches** page in the Nexis Network Console.
 A compute will report either an **Active** or **Idle** status.

 ![Compute endpoint status](/docs/connect/compute_endpoint_state.png)

-You can also view compute state transitions in the **Branches** widget on the Exzo Network **Dashboard**.
+You can also view compute state transitions in the **Branches** widget on the Nexis Network **Dashboard**.

-User actions that activate an idle compute include [connecting from a client such as psql](/docs/connect/query-with-psql-editor), running a query on your database from the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), or accessing the compute via the [Exzo Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+User actions that activate an idle compute include [connecting from a client such as psql](/docs/connect/query-with-psql-editor), running a query on your database from the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), or accessing the compute via the [Nexis Network API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="info">
-The Exzo Network API includes [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) and [Suspend endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) APIs for the specific purpose of activating and suspending a compute.
+The Nexis Network API includes [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) and [Suspend endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) APIs for the specific purpose of activating and suspending a compute.
 </Admonition>

 You can try any of these methods and watch the status of your compute as it changes from an **Idle** to an **Active** state.
 By default, a compute is suspended after 300 seconds (5 minutes) of inactivity.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can configure this delay period, which is described later in this topic.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can configure this delay period, which is described later in this topic.

 ## Strategies for managing latency and timeouts